data-by-jpark/hr-workforce-analytics/README.md

 # HR Workforce Analytics Project

-This repository contains a comprehensive, **three-part HR Workforce Analytics project**.
+This repository contains a comprehensive, **four-part HR Workforce Analytics project**.
 It demonstrates the end-to-end transformation of raw HRIS data into a clear, executive-level staffing strategy.

 ## Project Purpose & Professional Context
 This project is a professional-grade replication of the workforce analytics workflows I designed and led during my tenure at the **Ontario Public Service (OPS)**.